 What is Milia?

 Milia can usually be found in 3 forms based on how it arises, primary, eruptive and skin damage.
 Primary milia are common in children, affecting about 1 in 2.
 The great part is that it is easily treated in babies.
-It is often manifest as a rash.
+It is often manifested as a rash.
 Eruptive milia are most prevalent in women.
 It is often linked to sunbathing.

 Skin damage milia are what it says on the tin.
 It comes as a result of your skin being damaged.
 The damage may be mechanical or part of a medical condition that you may have.